fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-### How to find out whether your data is up to the task {#how-to-find-out-whether-your-data-is-up-to-the-task .title}
+### How to find out whether your data is up to the task

 There are two aspects to consider when wanting to know whether your data